CARD CARRYING

 “That’s suspicious on the face of it.”

 Sam nodded.
-“Couldn’t name an exact time, but not long after 7:30, when the Tai Chi lady arrived.
-No reports after that.”
+“The witness couldn’t name an exact time, but not long after 7:30.
+That's when they arrived.
+No sightings after that.”

-“Do we know why McCabe didn’t stop at her church, or see her colleague here in town first, as she planned to do, before taking her walk?” said Hart.
+“Do we know why McCabe didn’t stop at her church, or see her colleague here in town first, like she planned to do?” said Hart.

 “Too bad the cop told him to move on.
 He’d be in the clear.”